MinaSamir11/react-native-in-app-review/README.md

 - Please note, that user must be a tester if you are testing on any testing track.
 - CLEAR CACHE and CLEAR STORAGE from Google Play Store app.
 - Remove existing app rating in Google Play Store.
-- after doing all of pervious solutions, remove your app and reinstall it.
+- after doing all of previous solutions, remove your app and reinstall it.

 # When to request an in-app review